slugrustle/voltage_divider/original_images/README.md

 Minified forms of voltage\_divider.svg and CC0\_button.svg are inlined inside voltage_divider.html.
-These files are the originals before minification with [svgo](https://github.com/svg/svgo).
+These files are the originals before optimization with [svgo](https://github.com/svg/svgo).

 voltage\_divider.svg is the work of the author of this program.